Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 Or maybe you think the only way to get your toddler to eat is by showing your disapproval or disappointment.

 Your child’s reaction to new foods isn’t the only source of meal-stress and food power struggles.
-Your reaction is a big factor in the family’s mealtime environment.
+Your reaction is a big factor in the family’s meal times and the environment at the dinner table.

 Don’t comment about your child’s eating (good or bad) and respect your child’s food preferences and appetite.